narcs/steelconnectvr/README.md

 # steelconnectvr
 A Virtual Reality (VR) app to use <a href="https://www.riverbed.com/au/products/steelconnect.html">SteelConnect</a> services.

+## Requirements
+1. Unity 2018 or higher recommended
+2. `Assets` directory with external assets

 ## Setup
 1. Download `Assets` directory with external packages.
 Copy and paste over existing `Assets` directory in project root directory.
 2. Create <a href="https://www.mapbox.com/">Mapbox</a> account and note access token.